'Raging Bull' former middleweight champ Jake LaMotta dies, 95

 In a statement, Cordasco said that "working for the champ for almost 20 years was an honor.
 Jake was funny and very sweet.
 Heaven now has a BULL!"

 Cordasco was unable to confirm the cause of death.
-His widow told TMZ Sports that LaMotta died in a nursing home of complications arising from pneumonia,
+LaMotta's widow told TMZ Sports that he died in a nursing home of complications arising from pneumonia.